NoorUlBaseer/User-Management-using-Clerk/README.md

    - Navigate to `http://localhost:3000` (default React development server)

 2. **Landing Page**
-   - You'll see the home page with "Sign In" and "Sign Up" buttons
+   - You'll see the home page with "Sign In" and "Sign Up" buttons.

 3. **Authentication**
    - Click "Sign Up" to create a new account.